What is Cotija Cheese?

 The aging process mainly aims at drying out the cheese to prevent it from melting even when placed overheating.
 As such, it becomes a perfect choice for crumbling or grating over specific dishes.

 Although feta has a much tangier taste in comparison.
-As cotija cheese continues to age it starts adopting saltier, more strident properties.
 Once it completes the aging process it develops tastes similar to those of Parmesan or Romano cheese.

 Mexico is home to a wide array of cheeses.
 Cheese varies in type depending on its production process.
 There is fresh, soft/semi-soft, and semi-hard/hard cheese.
 All are great, but suitable for different types of meals.
 Below is a guide on the various types of Mexican cheeses.